 EnergyShare began in 1982 to help those in need pay their electricity and natural-gas heating bills.
 Since then, the program has helped more than 820,000 families and individuals and weatherized 22,000 homes.
 Today, more than 100 employees work as energy-efficiency trainers to speak at schools, professional organizations, and other community venues.
 It became a year-round program in 2008 when it began paying summer electricity bills as well.

 Virginia law expanded EnergyShare in 2015, and the commonwealth’s 2018 Grid Transformation and Security Act expanded it further.
-Dominion Energy Virginia has committed $130 million from 2018-2028 to help customers in need.
+Dominion Energy Virginia has committed $130 million from 2018 to 2028 to help customers in need.
 For the first time, financial energy assistance and energy efficiency upgrades such as LED lights, attic insulation, and efficient shower heads and faucet aerators have been linked, creating sustainable relief on customers’ energy bills.
-The additional funding also has enabled programs specifically aimed at helping the elderly, military veterans, and persons living with disabilities.
+The additional funding also has enabled programs specifically aimed at helping the elderly, military veterans and persons living with disabilities.

 In 2018, EnergyShare contributed $12 million in assistance and helped more than 29,000 households in Virginia, Ohio and North Carolina.
 In its 36 years, the program’s cumulative donations have reached $116 million.

 In Ohio, EnergyShare offers gas assistance to help customers with their heating bills once government assistance has run out.
 Ohio EnergyShare partners with the Salvation Army to review requests and determine eligibility.
 If the request is approved, the energy supplier bill is paid directly, at no cost to the customer.